 a) Fleeces should be thick and springy with a good crimp, with a true black base colour (though naturally bleached brown tips and age-related grey may occur).
 The fleece does not grow onto the head which, like the legs, is covered with hair.

 b) Blazes should be uninterrupted and reasonably straight and may be any width and may continue under the chin, but not into the wool.
 The white blaze should run from the crown of the head and may include the muzzle.
 Pink or black noses are acceptable.

 c) Tails should be straight and have a readily discernible white tip which should not extend more than ½ the way up its length in both ewes and rams. (see diagram)

-d) Two to four white socks – if only two they must both be on the hind legs.
+d) Two to four white socks – two of which must be on the hind legs.
 The sock should encircle the leg and touch the hoof at one or more places.
 Socks / stockings should not be above the knee or hock (See diagram) please note it is preferred that the white does not extend this far.

 e) There should be no white in the fleece, on the ears or belly.